mkhan45/electronics/notes.md

 Switches should be replaced by input connections

+Gotta add parent compound node to created nodes

+Add a special output node

+Save nodes into a resource HashMap<String, CompoundNode> and clone the entities around?

 # Connection rework

 Right now, wire inputs are pushed to by a node, and then the outputs pull from the input, and then the next node pulls from the output.